Juniper

 Juniperus chinensis

-Juniper — 'Blue Point' (Juniperus chinensis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 8–12 ft tall and 4–8 ft wide, and needs low to medium water.
+Juniper (Juniperus chinensis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 8–12 ft tall and 4–8 ft wide, slow-growing, needs low to medium water, and prefers full sun.

 Photos